“More than just Irish songs, they are musically superior, and their banter between songs very entertaining.” – P. K.

 Christine Hatch – The show-biz bug bit Chris at a very young age!
 When she was 9 years old, the Circus came to town asking for volunteers to help set up the big top, and Chris was first in line!
 Years later she took center stage in the highly acclaimed “Hollywood Spectacular Stunt Show”, a wild-west comedy-action show, where Chris performed alongside professional Hollywood stunt men!
 The show crisscrossed the country playing the State Fair circuit.
 Today with guitar, pen and paper she is an award winning songwriter, performing throughout New England.
 Chris joins the Kelly Girls playing banjo, guitar and vocals.

 Nancy Beaudette – With musical roots originating in Eastern Ontario, Canada, award-winning singer-songwriter Nancy Beaudette has been performing internationally for over thirty years.
 On the border of Glengarry County, she was raised on French fiddle-music and Irish and Scottish reels, and as a youngster, she cut her teeth chording to her grandfather’s old-time fiddling in the family home.
-Nancy’s 2015 release of “South Branch Road”, her 8th CD, received critical acclaim, adding to the numerous accolades accrued through the years.
-In 1997 Nancy won a CGMA for song of the year (Canadian Gospel Music Award – highest honor for gospel music in Canada), and has been a Winner or Finalist in some of the industries most distinguished competitions, including Mountain Stage New Song Competition, Mid-Atlantic Song Contest, Great American Song Contest, and the Independent Music Awards.
+Nancy has eight full length CDs, and has acquired numerous accolades throughout the years.
+In 1997 Nancy won a CGMA for song of the year (Canadian Gospel Music Award – highest honor for gospel music in Canada), and has been a Winner or Finalist in some of the industries most distinguished competitions, including being a two-time finalist in Kerrville New Folk, Mountain Stage New Song Competition, Mid-Atlantic Song Contest, Great American Song Contest, the Independent Music Awards, and Global Peace Song.
 On-stage and off, this beloved songwriter practices hometown hospitality.
 Now she brings the warmth of that musical ‘kitchen party’ experience to The Kelly Girls.
 Nancy is a full time touring artist, private music teacher, and creativity coach.
 She plays guitar, mandolin, and bouzouki with the band.